nicodoerre/MasterThesis/README.md

 # Data Generation
 The data generation process is designed in a modular fashion.
 At the heart of the process lies the `constants.py` file, which contains all the randomizable properties for the individua graphs.
 The `graphing_functions.py` and the `graphing_functions_advanced.py` files contain the functions for creating the individual graphs.
 The `generate_data.py` script is the main script and loops over all the functions a specified number of times.
 Each time the function gets called, it does so with a new set of parameters.
 The created plots are saved in a specified folder.
 To create a train/validation/test split, simply run the `create_dataset.py` file.
 Additionally, a example dataset can be downloaded [here](https://huggingface.co/datasets/ndoerre/graphs_and_plots).

+# Models
+## EDSR
+The code for the EDSR model of ["Enhanced Deep Residual Networks for Single Image Super-Resolution"](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf)is taken from the [official PyTorch implementation](https://github.com/sanghyun-son/EDSR-PyTorch) on GitHub.
+The final model was trained by running a hyperparameter search on x2 scale.
+Then the full model on x2 was traind.
+This fully trainde x2 model served as a basis for the hyperparameter searches for the higher scales.
+The fully trained higher scale models were then obtained by using the found hyperparameters of the respective scale.
+To run the hyperparameter search, simply call the `search_hyper_params` script.
+The search was only done on a small subset of training data.
+The EDSR training expects the low resolution counterparts of the images as a seperate set, so the `generate_lr.py` script takes care of that.
+For specific details to train an EDSR model, please refer to the official repository.

+## WaveMixSR

+## LIIF

 # Sharpness Measure and LPIPS
 The Sharpness Measure is implemented according to ["Image Sharpness Measure for Blurred Images in Frequency Domain"](https://www.sciencedirect.com/science/article/pii/S1877705813016007).
 The algorithm is located in the `fm_score.py` file in the `sharpness_measure` folder.
 The veriosn of [LPIPS](https://openaccess.thecvf.com/content_cvpr_2018/html/Zhang_The_Unreasonable_Effectiveness_CVPR_2018_paper.html) is taken from the [official PyTorch Repository](https://github.com/richzhang/PerceptualSimilarity) of the authors.